Convex cocompact actions in real projective geometry

 Suppose the word hyperbolic group $\Gamma$ has connected boundary $\partial_{\infty}\Gamma$ (for instance $\Gamma$ is the fundamental group of a closed negatively-curved Riemannian manifold).
 By \cite[Prop.\,1.10 \& Prop.\,3.5]{dgk-ccHpq}, any connected component in the space of $P_1^{p,q}$-Anosov representations from $\Gamma$ to $\PO(p,q)$ consists entirely of representations $\rho$ with negative proximal limit set $\Lambda_{\rho(\Gamma)}\subset\partial\HH^{p,q-1}$ or entirely of representations with $\rho$ with positive proximal limit set $\Lambda_{\rho(\Gamma)}\subset\partial\HH^{p,q-1}$.
 Theorem~\ref{thm:main-POpq-reducible} then implies that for any connected component $\mathcal{T}$ in the space of $P_1$-Anosov representations of $\Gamma$ with values in $\PO(p,q)\subset\PGL(\RR^{p+q})$, either $\rho(\Gamma)$ is $\HH^{p,q-1}$-convex cocompact for all $\rho\in\mathcal{T}$, or $\rho(\Gamma)$ is $\HH^{q,p-1}$-convex cocompact for all $\rho\in\mathcal{T}$, as in Corollary~\ref{cor:pqqp-intro}.

 This applies for instance to the case that $\Gamma$ is the fundamental group of a closed hyperbolic surface and $\mathcal{T}$ is a connected component of $\Hom(\Gamma,\PO(2,q))$ consisting of maximal representations \cite{biw10,biw}.
+By~\cite{ctt19}, the proximal limit set is negative for all representations in any such~$\mathcal{T}$, hence these are $\HH^{2,q-1}$ convex cocompact.
 By \cite{gw10}, for $q=3$ there exist such connected components $\mathcal{T}$ that consist entirely of Zariski-dense representations, hence that do not come from the deformation of ``Fuchsian'' representations as in Corollary~\ref{cor:max-rep-PO-p-2}.